RHsyseng/pullsecret-validator-cli/README.md

 This is the CLI (Command Line Interface) version of the pull secret validator Also you could use the web version published just only for internal staff

+## Developer

+Github actions  deployed to create builds for different Architectures.
+Also, created the asset for releases.